thoughtbot/guides/best-practices/README.md

   environments.
 * Use a tool like [mail_view] to look at each created or updated mailer view before merging.
+* Start with one `ActionMailer` for the app; name it `Mailer`.
+* Consider multiple mailers if emails can be grouped conceptually.

 [Amazon SES]: http://goo.gl/A5jAA
 [SendGrid]: http://goo.gl/Kxu9W